kegesch/SpecialChars/README.md

 But if there is a file with such chars in it, which you didn't wrote, you can just select an specific area, which you want to change, and then just press `Ctrl-Shift-Q`.

+If you want to stop using the automatic replacement you can just uncheck the command in the Edit-Menu (SpecialChars).

 ***
 Tested on Brackets Sprint 38, Windows 8.1 and Ubuntu.